Most Dangerous Prescription Drugs

 11. Meperidine (Demerol)

 Meperidine is used in medication to treat severe pain (similar to morphine) and is classified as a narcotic analgesic (a pain medicine).
-People with chronic pain are advised against taking this drug, as prolonged use can lead to tolerance and dependence.
+People with chronic pain are advised against taking this prescription drug, as prolonged use can lead to tolerance and dependence.
 When this drug is mixed with alcohol, other opioids, or stimulant drugs, it can cause serious adverse effects such as respiratory depression, hypotension, sedation, and coma.
 Symptoms of overdose from meperidine include low blood pressure, weak pulse, shallow breathing, seizures, coma and other symptoms.

 12. Clonazepam (Klonopin)